Breaches of non-custodial community-based orders

 revoke the order.

-In DPP (NSW) v Caita-Mandra [2004] NSWSC 1127 at [14], which concerned a now repealed but similarly expressed provision (s 115(3) (rep) Crimes (Administration of Sentences) Act), the court concluded the provision first required the court to determine whether the application for revocation had been established.
-If the grounds are established, the legislation permitted the court, in its discretion, to revoke the order and, if appropriate, deal with the offender as though the order had not been made.
+In DPP (NSW) v Caita-Mandra [2004] NSWSC 1127, which concerned repealed s 115(3), a similarly expressed provision, the Court concluded the provision first required the court to determine whether the application for revocation had been established.
+If the grounds are established, the legislation permitted the court, in its discretion, to revoke the order and, if appropriate, deal with the offender as though the order had not been made: [13]–[14].

 The two decisions — revocation and whether a consequential order should be made — should not be conflated.
-If the particular order is revoked the court then determines in the exercise of its discretion whether to make any consequential order.
-A number of relevant facts and circumstances can be taken into account in exercising that discretion including whether the circumstance giving rise to revocation is, or is not, the offender’s fault: DPP (NSW) v Caita-Mandra at [15] and the cases cited therein.
-Subsequently, in DPP v Brasher [2016] NSWSC 1707 at [25], the court concluded that it was clear in such circumstances that the court had a discretion to re-sentence the offender and may exercise that discretion in a manner favourable to the offender provided adequate reasons are given.
+If the order is revoked, the court then determines in the exercise of its discretion whether to make any consequential order.
+A number of relevant facts and circumstances may be taken into account in exercising that discretion including whether the circumstance giving rise to revocation is, or is not, the offender’s fault: DPP (NSW) v Caita-Mandra at [15] and the cases cited there.
+Subsequently, in DPP v Brasher [2016] NSWSC 1707, the Court held it has a discretion to re-sentence the offender and may exercise that discretion in a manner favourable to the offender, provided adequate reasons are given: [25].
 These decisions may continue to provide some guidance.

 Where the particular order is revoked, the offender is dealt with for the original offence: Bonsu v R [2009] NSWCCA 316 at [9].